 If your work fits into any of these categories, it will be automatically disqualified for review or publication.

 Check each genre category on “Submittable” for specific submission guidelines.

 Guidelines for Art Submissions

-The Long River Review welcomes art submissions of all mediums including photography, illustration, printmaking, paintings, comics, drawings, and mixed media works.
+Long River Review welcomes all art mediums including; photography, illustration, printmaking, paintings, comics, drawings, and mixed media works.

-All art submitted to LRR will be considered for generous cash prizes provided by the Gloriana Gill Art Awards and the Long River Art Award.
+All art submitted by UConn students to LRR will be considered for generous cash prizes provided by the Gloriana Gill Art Awards and the Long River Art Award.